-it is no mortal touch That sharpened thy rough brow, or fringed thy skirts With coarse luxuriance; -'twas the lightning's force Dashed its strong flash across thee, and did point The crag; or, with his stormy thunderbolt, The Almighty Architect himself disjoined Yon rock; then flung it down where now it hangs, And said, do thou lie there."
+\ it is no mortal touch That sharpened thy rough brow, or fringed thy skirts With coarse luxuriance;-'twas the lightning's force Dashed its strong flash across thee, and did point The crag; or, with his stormy thunderbolt, The Almighty Architect himself disjoined Yon rock; then flung it down where now it hangs, And said, do thou lie there."-C. Wolfe.

 The Ferrymen, S. L. Ware, Esq. on the American, and Mr. J. Shultersburgh, on the Canada side, are both very civil and accommodating, well acquainted with their business, and able to give much information to visiters.
 Whenever required, they take parties out on pleasure or fishing excursions, and thus enable them to take a more extensive view of the gorgeous river scenery.
-The construction of a carriage road is now in progress down these perpendicular banks, so as to have a ferry for teams and carriages; and when this is completed, it must become a great and important thoroughfare for travellers.
+The construction of a carriage road is now in progress down these perpendicular banks, so as to have a ferry for teams and carriages; and when this is completed, it must become a great and important thoroughfare for travelers.

-CANADA VIEWS-CITY OF THE FALLS.
+CANADA VIEWS.

-Directly opposite the Falls on the Canada side, an enterprising Company, having purchased the grounds formerly owned by Mr. Forsyth, have projected and laid out what they call "The City of the Falls," and are now making very considerable improvements.
-They hope soon to have schools, churches, libraries, ball and promenade rooms, baths, public gardens, and, indeed, every thing considered necessary to an elegant and fashionable city.
-The lots and streets are laid out with much judgment and taste, and the city has an imposing and attractive appearance on paper; but how it will appear when actually built upon the solid earth, other generations must tell.
+Directly opposite the Falls on the Canada side, an enterprising Company, having purchased the grounds formerly owned by Mr. Forsyth, have projected and laid out what they call "The City of the Falls," and are now making very conside-They hope soon to have rable improvements. schools, churches, libraries, ball and promenade rooms, baths, public gardens, and, indeed, every thing considered necessary to an elegant and fashionable city.
+The lots and streets are laid out with much judgment and taste and are to be distributed by lottery.
+The city has an imposing and attractive appearance on paper, but how it will appear when actually built upon the solid earth, other generations must tell.